Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

 But even that looks to be changing very quickly.
 Big batteries are becoming more viable.

-The first one that was built in South Australia has prevented blackouts in Victoria on more than one occasion.
+The first was built in South Australia and has prevented blackouts in Victoria on more than one occasion.

 It proved to be such a reliable source of backup energy that batteries are now being built in every corner of the country.

-They are getting much bigger, cheaper and investors are coming up with more and more creative ways to power them.
+They are getting much bigger and cheaper, and investors are coming up with more and more creative ways to power them.

 State governments smash barriers to renewable energy transition